teuben/dc2019/scripts4paper/Quick_start.md

 execfile("/users/user/dc2019/scripts4paper/DC_script.py")
 ```

-## Suggestions for a very quick start
-* Start with few **nit** (clean-interations in **DC_pars**-file) for quick look at what the products look like
-* Run step 0 only once per dataset
-* Only run step 1 the first time, then in following runs, only rerun step 1 for changes in the spectral or the masking setup
-* Play with all other steps
-* For running step 8 alone: activate combination steps of interest (2-7) and use dryrun=True (no active combination - just load products from previous runs)

 ## Other examples
 Other example data and parameter files that we provide:
 * M100 - the casaguide example
 * M100trim - the casaguide example - rebinned for smaller data size and faster processing
 * GMC-b - the skymodel b
 * GMC-c - the skymodel c
 * pointGauss  - point source and a Gaussian